ZXShady/proposals/ufcs.md

     .::strdup();
 ```

 This proposal explicitly does not solve the problem of generic code that calls a member function but wants to call a non member as well.
-Its value is in its simplicity and explicit intent and most importantly syntax sugar!
+Its value is in its simplicity and explicit intent and elegance.

 Before/After Examples